-As more companies adopt a mobile-first approach, iOS developers who build apps for Apple devices are in high demand, with talent shortages leading to large salaries for many of those in the field.
+As more companies adopt a mobile-first approach, iOS developers who build apps for Apple devices are in high demand, with talent shortages leading to large salaries and many open developer jobs for many of those in the field.
 Developers who know the necessary programming languages and other skills can create apps that enterprises and consumers use every day to make their lives more productive.

 What does an iOS developer do?